Integration Guide

 Experience with basic Unix commands

-This tutorial uses Hardhat to deploy and verify the contract.
+This tutorial uses to deploy and verify the contract.

 Modify the config file .env